sepehr125/activity-recognition/README.md

-## Activity recognition from wearable accelerometer
+## Recognizing human activity from wearable accelerometers
 [Dataset from UCI](http://archive.ics.uci.edu/ml/datasets/Activity+Recognition+from+Single+Chest-Mounted+Accelerometer)

 Signal from accelerometers is used to predict the wearer's activity among 7 classes: